 In 1553, at the age of fifteen, Edward took ill.
 As it became evident that his illness was terminal, he and his council began planning for succession, particularly in protecting his Protestant reforms from being overturned.
 To this end, in his last will, he named his first cousin, Lady Jane Grey, as his heir in order to prevent a return of Catholicism.
 This act overstepped the rights of his two half-sisters, Mary and Elizabeth.
 It was a clumsy attempt to remove Mary from the line of succession, because Edward was well aware of Mary's strong Catholic predilection.

-After his death, Edward's will was immediately challenged and Jane was deposed by Mary after only nine days as queen and was later beheaded.
+After his death, Edward's will would be immediately challenged, and Jane was deposed by Mary after only nine days as queen and was later beheaded.
 Mary I, Queen of England and Ireland, was a devout Catholic and she promptly began an aggressive campaign to undo Edward's Protestant reforms.

 This however, brought the English crown into unchartered territory, given that Mary I was England's first official, undisputed queen regnant.
 Under English common law, the properties and titles belonging to a woman, became her husband's upon marriage.
 It was feared that any man she married would become the King of